Buckland Abbey: Monastic history

 Buckland Abbey was founded as a Cistercian abbey in 1278 by Amicia, Countess of Devon and was a daughter house of Quarr Abbey, on the Isle of Wight.
 The abbey of Quarr had close connections with the family, having been founded by Baldwin de Redvers, 1st Earl of Devon.
-It has been suggested that Buckfast was founded as a monument to her husband, Baldwin de Redvers, 6th Earl of Devon (d.
+It has been suggested that Buckland was founded as a monument to her husband, Baldwin de Redvers, 6th Earl of Devon (d.
 1245) and her son, also Baldwin (d.
 1262).
 Amicia started to make arrangements for the foundation in 1273.
 It was one of the last Cistercian houses founded in England and also the most westerly.
 The remains of the church are about 37.6 m long.
 The width across the transepts is 28 m.
 The nave and presbytery are 10.1 m wide.
 For its late date, the church was unusually simple, being without aisles.
 Most of this church survives within the present house - the arches supporting the tower can be seen in the top floor, and one of the transept chapels retains its vault.
 The monks would have lived in buildings around a cloister to the north of the church.
 These have disappeared, but the building now called Tower Cottage may have been part of the abbot's house.

 The initial endowment was large - as well as the manors of Buckland, Bickleigh and Walkhampton, and the estate at Cullompton, the Exeter diocese episcopal registers show the abbey managed five granges at Buckland plus the home farm at the abbey.
 In total, this amounted to over 20,000 acres (8097 hectares).
 A market and fair at Buckland and Cullompton were granted in 1318.
 In 1337 King Edward III granted the monks a licence to crenellate, allowing them to fortify the abbey.

 In the 15th century the monks built a Tithe Barn which is 180 ft long and survives to this day.
 It is Grade I listed Another survival is a building now known as the Guest House, but probably originally 14th or 15th century stabling.

 It remained an abbey until the Dissolution of the Monasteries by Henry VIII.
 At this time the revenues were placed at £241 17s.
 9d. per annum.
 This put it among the larger houses that survived the first wave of closures.
 At the eventual suppression in 1539, Abbot John Toker was given a yearly pension of £60, and the remaining twelve monks shared £54 10s.
 6d.

 The British Library holds the Buckland Book (BL Harley MS 2931), a 15th-century "customary" from the abbey that was acquired by the British Museum library in 1753.
 In 2025 it was reported that the book was found to contain a collection of plainchant that had been copied into it in the early 16th century and that would have been used by Robert Derkeham, the abbey’s choir master and organist.